Noncollision Singularities in a Planar Four-body Problem: Introduction

 We choose the mass center as the origin.

-We want to study singular solutions of this system, that are solutions which can not be continued for all positive times.
+We want to study singular solutions of this system, that is solutions which cannot be continued for all positive times.
 We will exhibit a rich variety of singular solutions.
 Fix a small $\eps_0.$ Let $\boldsymbol\omega=\{\omega_j\}_{j=1}^\infty$ be a sequence of 3s and 4s.